-However, never forget about the customer and how his end journey would be.
+However, never forget about the customer and his end journey.
 To establish a better plan and execute it well, you must first educate yourself about ToFu MoFu BoFu, the sales funnel.

 Here a tip for you is to maximize your affiliate program visibility and increase your number of sales.
 To make that happen, you must ensure that you get in front of affiliates, which can be done by appearing on marketplace listings relevant to your business niche.

 Having a track of this KPI will provide you with valuable information regarding the traffic quality that your affiliate partners are bringing your way.

 The reversed sales rate is the percentage of consumers that return products purchased from your website for a refund after being previously paid to an affiliate.